 Understanding the evolution of cosmological structures from small density perturbations through the formation of the first stars to present day galaxies and clusters is a key goal of cosmology.

-An open frontier in this quest is to discover the details of reionization - the transition of the universe from dominated by neutral to ionized hydrogen - and to establish a connection between the history of reionization and our knowledge of galaxy evolution.
+In particular, to understand the details of reionization - the transition of the universe from dominated by neutral to ionized hydrogen - and to establish a connection between the history of reionization and our knowledge of galaxy evolution is an open frontier.
 When did the epoch of reionization start?
 How long did it last?
 Are early galaxies enough to reionize the entire universe or is another population required?

-Measurements of the CMB E mode power spectrum over large angular scales are sensitive to the optical depth to reionization $\tau$ , a key parameter for all reionization models.
-The Planck team reported recently a value of $\tau=0.055\pm0.009$ [64, 67].
-The level is lower than previous estimates and reduces the tension between CMB-based analyses and constraints from other astrophysical sources [68].
-The CMB Probe's measurement of E-mode polarization will improve $\sigma(\tau)$ by a factor of 4.5, reaching the cosmic variance limit and setting stringent constraints on models of the reionization epoch.
+Measurements of the CMB E mode power spectrum over large angular scales are sensitive to the optical depth to reionization $\tau$ , a key parameter for all reionization models that attempt to answer these questions.
+The Planck team reported recently a value of $\tau = 0.055 \pm 0.009$ [72, 75].
+The level is lower than previous estimates and reduces the tension between CMB-based analyses and constraints from other astrophysical sources [76].
+The CMB Probe's cosmic variance limited measurement of E-mode polarization will improve the $1\sigma$ error by a factor of 4.5 to reach a cosmic variance limited measurement of $\tau$ , thus setting stringent constraints on models of the reionization epoch.

-The anisotropy of the cosmic infrared background (CIB), produced by dusty star-forming galaxies in a wide redshift range, is an excellent probe of both the history of star formation and the link between galaxies and dark matter across cosmic time.
-The Planck collaboration derived values of the star formation rate up to redshifts $z\sim4$ [69, 70, 71]).
-By measuring CIB anisotropy with $\simeq100$ times higher signal-to-noise ratio at multiple frequencies, the CMB Probe will constrain the star formation rate with one tenth of Planck's uncertainty.
-Similar improvement will be achieved in constraining $M{\rm eff}$ , the galaxy halo mass that is most efficient in producing star formation activity.
+In addition to contraining the reionization epoch, the anisotropies in the cosmic infrared background (CIB) produced by dusty star-forming galaxies in a wide redshift range, are an excellent probe of both the history of star formation and the link between galaxies and dark matter across cosmic time.
+The Planck collaboration derived values of the star formation rate up to redshifts $z \sim 4$ and are complementary to number counts measurements ([77, 78, 79]).
+By measuring CIB anisotropy with $\simeq 100$ times higher signal-to-noise ratio and at multiple frequencies, the CMB Probe will dramatically improve this approach.
+Specifically, it will constrain the star formation rate with one tenth of Planck's uncertainty.
+For example, a key parameter in simulations of the angular power spectrum of the CIB is $M{\text{eff}}$ , the galaxy halo mass that is most efficient in producing star formation activity.
+Comparing measurements of the power spectrum to simulations constrains this parameter, which informs structure formation models.
+Current models and measurements find $M{\text{eff}} \sim 10^{12}$ solar masses with about 10% uncertainty.
+The CMB Probe will constrain this parameter at the percent level.
 Reionization of the universe and the onset of structure formation inject energy into the sea of CMB photons.
 This injection is detectable through a distinct spectral distortion.
-This is the largest expected distortion - marked 'y Groups/Clusters' in Figure 3 - and will be clearly detected by the Probe.
+This is the largest expected distortion - marked 'y Groups/Clusters' in Figure 3 - and will be clearly detected by the CMB Probe.
 A detection will give information about the total energy output of the first stars, AGNs, and galaxy clusters, an important parameter in structure formation models.
-Group-size clusters that have masses $M \simeq 10^{13} \, M{\odot}$ contribute significantly to the signal.
-With temperature $kT{\rm e} \simeq 1 \, {\rm keV}$ these are sufficiently hot to create a relativistic temperature correction to the large y-distortion.
-This relativistic correction, denoted 'y relativistic' in Figure 3, will also be detected with high signal-to-noise ratio by the Probe.
-It will be used to constrain the currently uncertain feedback mechanisms used in hydrodynamical simulations of cosmic structure formation [72].
+Group-size clusters that have masses $M \simeq 10^{13} M{\odot}$ contribute significantly to the signal.
+With temperature $kT_e \simeq 1 \text{ keV}$ these are sufficiently hot to create a relativistic temperature correction to the large y-distortion.
+This relativistic correction, denoted 'y relativistic' in Figure 3, will also be detected with high signal-to-noise ratio by the CMB Probe, and will be used to constrain the currently uncertain feedback mechanisms used in hydrodynamical simulations of cosmic structure formation [80].